shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

   <img src="https://shawenyao.github.io/R/output/uniswap/return_vs_rhos.png" />
 </div>

 Last but not least, a higher transaction fee rate undoubtly works in liquidity providers' favor.
 The higher the fee, the higher the return.
-That said, Sharpe ratio surprisingly remains remarkably stable over all fee levels, suggseting that in fact, the risk and reward of a high-fee structure can be synthesized by taking on additional leverage under a low-fee environment.
+That said, Sharpe ratio surprisingly remains remarkably stable over all fee levels, suggseting that in fact, the risk (volatility) and reward (expected return) of a high-fee structure can be synthesized by taking on additional leverage under a low-fee environment.
 To put it simply, the fee level is actually irrelevant as long as it's non-zero (and of course, if one can borrow at a negligible cost without restriction).

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/uniswap/return_vs_fees.png" />